Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 Exclusion Criteria:
 1)	Mechanical ventilation initiated at outside hospital:
 a.
 Operationalization:
 i.
-OPTION A: If a patient’s first ADT observation is not the ED (location_category!=’ED’) AND first device_category==’IMV’ exclude ii.
-OPTION B: Use admission_category!=’Transfer’ [syntax not yet in CLIF]
+If a patient’s first ADT observation is not the ED (location_category!=’ED’) AND first device_category==’IMV’ exclude
 2)	Tracheostomy recorded prior to completing first 24 hours of the first episode of mechanical ventilation (includes tracheostomy on admission)
 3)	In the operating room in the 48 hours prior to meeting enrollment criteria
 4)	For patients with more than 1 eligible encounter within a given CLIF consortium system, 1 eligible encounter per patient will be randomly selected and included